 In some cases, especially for early career faculty, well-trained undergraduates may routinely already carry out important research activities.
 In such instances, they are only permitted to conduct research functions for which they are already trained and that can be completed safely given the limited on-campus campus-support services, including on-campus staffing of incident response specialists.
 We stress that undergraduates are students first and researchers second.
 Activities performed by undergraduates must fall under the critical research activities of the PI.
 Undergraduate research or thesis progress is not considered critical in UO phase 0.5.

-Please consult with Research Core Facility directors in developing and implementing your Phase 0.5 Recovery Plan.
-The following statement should be included in all PI plans involving RCFs: Access to core facilities will be coordinated with RCF directors following their approved procedures and policies for Phase 0.5 activities.
+Please consult with Research Core Facility directors in developing and implementing your research recovery plan.
+The following statement should be included in all PI plans involving RCFs: Access to core facilities will be coordinated with RCF directors following their approved procedures and policies for research-related activities.

 I have animal subjects.
 What will happen to them in the event of a disruption to a project?